FilipDominec/python-meep-install/README.md

 ### Known not to work on:

 # Possible issues
 * When installation crashes, it does at the end.
 You have to track what of the many steps failed.
+* Downloading of libctl-3.2.1.tar.gz seems to hang for several minutes sometimes (May 2017).
+Not a serious trouble.
 * Sometimes the apt-get installer refuses to work, reporting either that "the dpkg database is locked" or that it "can not find the source code for ...".
 I guess this is due to the updater launching during the run of the installation script.
 It may help to re-run the script again.